bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 A new local repository is created.
 A new directory with the same name as the repository is added to your local workspace folder.

-In Bonita BPM Studio, you can see the new repository name shown at the top left, in the title bar.
+In Bonita Studio, you can see the new repository name shown at the top left, in the title bar.

 ## Use a shared repository